Denver's 'tough love' therapy aims to turn lives around

 At 17 he was sentenced to 10 years in prison by a court in Boulder, Colorado for armed robbery.
 After his release he spent further stints in prison for parole violations, Thompson says.

 Shunned by family and friends, Thompson says he had no one to call.
 That’s when, in 1989, the "tough love" of Peer 1 in Denver, Colorado, came in.
-He contacted the facility on the advice of a fellow inmate, and, aged 36, was accepted into the programme.
-More than two decades later Thompson is still at the treatment centre, where he is now the assistant director.
+He contacted the facility on the advice of a fellow inmate, and, aged 36, was accepted into the program.
+More than two decades later Thompson is still at the treatment center, where he is now the assistant director.

 Men at the 126-bed drug and alcohol rehabilitation facility, many having spent years in and out of prison, are responsible to each other.
 If one breaks the rules, others are obliged to report it or suffer the same sanctions imposed by their Peer 1 brothers.